Donkervoort: Donkervoort D8 GTO

-- Donkervoort D8 GTO (2013–2022)
+D8 GTO (2013–2022)

 The Donkervoort D8 GTO is a completely new creation.
-The engine, a 2.5L TFSI 5-cylinder turbocharged Audi engine, has a power output of 250-280 kW (340-380PS/335-375 bhp) and 450Nm of torque at 1600rpm, and the whole car weighs less than 700 kg.
+The engine, a 2.5L TFSI 5-cylinder turbocharged Audi engine, has a power output of 250-280 kW (340-380PS/335-375 bhp) and 450 Nm of torque at 1600 rpm, and the whole car weighs less than 700 kg.
 This low weight is due to composite materials such as the full carbon fibre body of the D8 GTO.
-With a power-to-weight ratio of just 1.8 kg/PS the car accelerates from 0–100 km/h in 2.8s and from 0–200 km/h in just 8.6s.
+With a power-to-weight ratio of 1.8 kg/PS, the car can accelerate from 0–100 km/h (62 mph) in 2.8 seconds and from 0–200 km/h (124 mph) in 8.6 seconds.

 The very first GTOs were produced in a limited series of 25 Premium D8 GTOs in 2013.
 The production of the regular D8 GTO, available in a Touring or a Performance version, started in 2014.

-- Donkervoort D8 GTO RS (2016–2022)
+D8 GTO RS (2016–2022)

 Donkervoort introduced the D8 GTO RS in October 2016 as the successor to their D8 270 RS.
 Donkervoort states that they have reduced the D8 GTO's drag coefficient by 20 percent.
 The GTO RS offers a new suspension system as an additional option, and also offers a dual-clutch automatic transmission setup.
 It is not street legal.

-- Donkervoort D8 GTO Individual series (2021)
+D8 GTO Individual series (2021)

-In July 2021 Donkervoort announced on their website that they were launching a newer vehicle and their moto was "Any company can sell their cars.
+In July 2021 Donkervoort announced on their website that they were launching a newer vehicle and their motto was "Any company can sell their cars.
 Only Donkervoort can create your car - The choice is yours".
 The model D8 GTO Individual series was launched on 9 September 2021 and was the first Donkervoort model available in purple color.